-Sometimes the Number lock (Num Lock Key) in Windows 10 might not work even when it is enabled, making things inconvenient for those working with digits.
+Sometimes, the Number lock (Num Lock Key) in Windows 11 and Windows 10 might not work even when it is enabled, making things inconvenient for those working with digits.
 If you are facing the same problem, you will find multiple solutions in this article.
-We have already seen what to do if the Num Lock is not working due to Fast Startup now let us see what we can do when it happens in general case.
+We have already seen what to do if the Num Lock is not working due to Fast Startup.
+Now let us see what we can do when it happens in the general case.

 1] Troubleshoot in Clean Boot State

 A Clean Boot is used to diagnose and later troubleshoot issues with your system.
 During a Clean Boot, we start the system with a minimal number of drivers and startup programs which helps isolate the cause with interfering software.

 Once you have booted in the Clean Boot State, enable one process after another and see which process makes the problem appear.
 Thus, you can find the offender.

 2] Update your Device Drivers